arthurfiorette/tinylibs/packages/ts-writer/README.md

 ## Api

-Every property is commented in the source code with tsdoc, so you can check it out there.
+Every property is commented in the source code with TsDoc, so you can check it out there.

 - `t` - The generic template string template engine function, it does not have any special features, it just fills the provided template with your data.